jiho/discr/README.md

 ## Basic usage

+### Start a new project

+In R, use

+    library("discr")
+    disc_start_project()

+to create a new project template in the current directory (you can then move it to wherever you want).
+See `?disc_start_project` for other arguments.

 ### Data collection

-Data collected with the DISC is stored in one directory.
-A subdirectory is created for each deployment leg (usually per day).
-Within each leg, a subdirectory is created for each sensor on the DISC (camera, compass, light sensor etc.).
-The information for every leg and every deployment within each leg is written down in a log file, in the form of a spreadsheet (saved as a Comma Separated Values, `*.csv`, file), which is stored in the top level DISC directory.
+Raw data collected with the DISC is stored in one directory (`raw` in the project template).
+A subdirectory is created for each deployment leg (usually one per day).
+Within each leg, a subdirectory is created for each sensor on the DISC (camera, compass, light sensor, etc.).
+The information for every leg and every deployment within each leg is written down in a log file, in the form of a spreadsheet (saved as a Comma Separated Values, `*.csv`, file), which is stored in the `raw` directory.

 The final hierarchy usually looks like

     DISC_A/
+        raw/
             leg_1/
                 pics/
                     G001234.JPG
                     G001235.JPG
                     G001236.JPG
                     ...
                 compass/
                     DATALOG.txt
                 hobo/
                     123459.hobo
                     123459.csv
                 ...
             leg_2/
                 pics/
                 compass/
                 hobo/
                 ...
             leg_log.csv
             deployment_log.csv

 The format for the `leg_log.csv` file is: